 A psychotic episode is a period of time during which an individual experiences a break from reality, characterized by symptoms such as delusions, hallucinations, disordered thinking, and abnormal behaviors.
-Psychotic episodes can occur as a result of various mental health conditions, including schizophrenia, bipolar disorder, and severe depression, as well as as a result of drug-induced psychosis.
+Psychotic episodes can occur as a result of various mental health conditions, including schizophrenia, bipolar disorder, and severe depression, as well as a result of drug-induced psychosis.

 During a psychotic episode, individuals may experience a wide range of symptoms, including hearing voices or seeing things that are not there, believing in things that are not true (delusions), speaking in a disorganized or incoherent manner, having difficulty concentrating or staying focused, experiencing changes in emotions or behaviors, and displaying unusual or bizarre behavior.